Sunday, February 12, 2012

 British destroyer Encounter.

 The Japanese provided a strong naval escort for their amphibious landing force.
 This escort, under command of Rear Admiral Takeo Takagi, consisted of heavy cruisers Nachi and Haguro, light cruisers Naka and Jintsu, and destroyers Yudachi, Samidare, Murasame, Harusame, Minegumo, Asagumo, Yukikaze, Tokitsukaze, Amatsukaze, Hatsukaze, Yamakaze, Kawakaze, Sazanami, and Ushio.
-Each of the Japanese Heavy Cruisers were more powerful than either of their counterparts.
+Each of the Japanese Heavy Cruisers was more powerful than either of their counterparts.
 Each mounted ten 8-inch weapons for the main battery as opposed to only six 8-inch on the Exeter and nine 8-inch (but only six operational) on the Houston.
 The Nachi and Haguro were also faster, more heavily armored, and they carried the extremely potent 24 inch long lance torpedoes, as did all the other Japanese warships.
 The Japanese destroyers were also larger, more numerous, and more powerful than their ABDA counterparts, particularly the four elderly United States destroyers, which were of World War I vintage.

 Japanese heavy cruiser Nachi.